Chislevah/Capstone-Customer-Data-Analysis-/README.md

 ```excel
 = AVG(subscription duration)
 ```
 g.
-Total number of basic subscription: This applies to the other subscription types too, with slight change made on the criteria alone.
+Total number of basic subscription: This applies to the other subscription types, with slight changes made on the criteria alone.
 ```excel
 COUNTIF(subscription type, basic).
 ```

 Pivot Table Presentation (insert a new sheet for pivot table presentation)

 - Revenue by Region: Use a Pivot Table to group by region and calculate total revenue.
 Insert a Pivot Table.
 Drag Region to the "Rows" area and Revenue to the "Values" area.